plu5/plu5.github.io/_devlog/9-hiding-windows-for-optimisation-and-prefetching-mpv.md

         "$video" "$flags" "$i" "$title" "$audio" "$headers" "$useragent" }
 ```
 I've also changed the `ipc` function to echo the command so I can verify it is formatted as expected.
 It's correct, but sadly I still get 403.
-I also tried in a different order, like putting the user agent and headers first in the options, but it made no difference
+I also tried in a different order, like putting the user agent and headers first in the options, but it made no difference.

 I am not sure http-header-fields needs to be passed in a string.
-I also tried a JSON array (with also changing the headers to be wrapped in "" instead of '' to be valid JSON), but got "argument options has incompatible type."
+I also tried a JSON array (with also changing the headers to be wrapped in double quotes `""` instead of single quotes `''` to be valid JSON), but got "argument options has incompatible type."

 Possibilities:
 - I am not passing it in correctly / it's not being taken into account